 If your garage door is opening slowly or making a lot of noise, the problem may not be your opener.
-So before you buy a new one, check for broken or wobbly rollers and brackets.
+So before you buy a new garage door opener, check for broken or wobbly rollers and brackets.
 But don’t replace the bottom roller bracket yourself—the cable attached to it is under extreme tension.
 You’ll need to call a pro.
 If you’re replacing the rollers, get nylon rollers.
 They operate quieter than steel rollers and cost only a few bucks more.
 Next, check the torsion spring (mounted on the header above the door opening) to see if it’s broken.
 When one breaks, you’ll see a gap in the coils.
 You’ll need a pro to replace a broken spring.

 Open your door halfway and let go.
 If the door moves up or down on its own, the torsion spring is out of adjustment, which causes your opener to work harder and wear out faster.

-Make sure the door is balanced.
+Make sure the garage door is balanced.
 Close the door and pull the emergency release cord (always close the door first so it can’t come crashing down!).
 Lift the door about halfway up and let go.
 The door shouldn’t move.
 If it slides up or down, the torsion spring needs to be adjusted (or maybe even replaced).
 Adjusting the torsion spring is dangerous, so don’t attempt it yourself (you could get seriously hurt).
 Call a pro to adjust it.

-Tip 3: Choose the right opener
+Tip 3: Choose the right garage door opener

-Openers are available with a chain drive, screw drive or belt drive.
+Garage door openers are available with a chain drive, screw drive or belt drive.
 Chain drives (a long chain pulls the door open and closed) are the least expensive, but they’re loud.
 Screw drives (a long threaded rod drives a mechanism that opens and closes the door) are priced in the mid- range.
 They require the least maintenance, but they’re not as quiet as belt drives.
 Belt drives (a rubber belt opens and closes the door) are the quietest, making them the best choice if you have living space above the garage.
 They’re also the most expensive.